filiphric/filiphric.com-new/content/i-did-a-cypress-workshop-and-this-is-what-i-learned/index.md

 date: 2019-10-29
 published: true
 slug: "i-did-a-cypress-workshop-and-this-is-what-i-learned"
-description: "Describing my workshop experience of teaching Cypress.io on conference in Brno."
+description: "Describing how I conducted my first live workshop on Cypress.io on a conference in Brno and sharing my personal recommendations."
 tags: ['learnings', 'personal', 'workshop']
 ---
 I had a chance to do a Cypress workshop at this year’s [TestCrunch in Brno](https://www.testcrunch.cz/2019/prednaska/5).
 It was an amazing experience.
 I knew I loved teaching, but I never thought I’d enjoy it this much.
 The format of a hands-on workshop is truly an amazing experience, and the most cool thing about this — it’s a different story every time.